Gang of 25: Later events

 Thatcher's interest rate policy was successful in reducing inflation; the inflation rate (as measured by CPI) fell to 12% in 1981 and around 5% in 1982.
 The government were able to gradually lower the interest rate to 9% by November 1982, though in that month, a sharp drop in the value of sterling prompted a temporary rise in rates.
 Thatcher's political popularity was restored following the April 1982 Argentine invasion of the Falkland Islands and the British victory in the subsequent Falklands War (which ended in June).
 She won an increased majority of 144 at the 1983 general election.

 By the end of her first term, Thatcher's government had inflation stabilised; the CPI rate remained between 3% and 6% until the end of Thatcher's premiership.
 However, unemployment continued to rise, reaching 3 million in 1986 (it had been 1.3 million in 1979).
-Thatcher remained in office until 1990 when her anti-federalist stance on the European Community and the failed implementation of the "poll tax" led to splits in the party and her resignation.
+Thatcher remained in office until 1990 when her anti-federalist stance on the European Economic Community and the failed implementation of the "poll tax" led to splits in the party and her resignation.

 Jopling remained Chief Whip until June 1983 when he was appointed Minister of Agriculture, Fisheries and Food.
-Gow later rose to Minister of State for Housing in Thatcher's cabinet before he was murdered by the IRA in 1990, following his opposition to the Anglo-Irish Agreement.
-Thatcher recognised that Garel-Jones did not support her politics but appointed him a whip in 1982; he held the position for eight years and became highly respected by both sides of the House.
+Gow later rose to Minister of State for Housing and Minister of State for the Treasury in Thatcher's government before resigning in protest at the Anglo-Irish Agreement in 1985.
+He was later assassinated by the IRA in 1990.
+Thatcher recognised that Garel-Jones did not support her politics but appointed him a whip in 1982; he became highly respected by both sides of the House and rose through the Whips' Office to become Deputy Chief Whip in 1989, before Thatcher appointed him Minister of State for Europe in 1990.
 Despite their dissent some of the Gang were later appointed to government positions by Thatcher.
 Dorrell became an assistant whip in 1987, a full whip the following year and a junior health minister in 1990.
+He later joined the cabinet under John Major as Secretary of State for National Heritage and Health Secretary in the mid-1990s.
 Needham was appointed a junior Northern Ireland minister in 1985, holding the position beyond the end of Thatcher's premiership.
 Patten was appointed a junior Northern Ireland minister in 1983 and held a string of ministerial positions, reaching the cabinet in 1989 with appointment as Secretary of State for the Environment.
 In 1990, Thatcher arranged for Robert McCrindle to receive a knighthood for his service to the Conservative Party, even though he continued to be outspoken against some of her economic and social policies.